 Obtain first-aid or other necessary medical treatment as soon as possible.
 You have a right to choose your own physician, podiatrist, or chiropractor to treat you, provided that he or she is authorized by the Workers’ Compensation Board to treat the type of injury incurred.
-Necessary treatment will be paid directly by your employer, or your employer’s insurance company if the case is not disputed.
+Necessary treatment will be paid directly by your employer or your employer’s insurance company if the case is not disputed.
 If the case is disputed, hearings will be held to determine, among other things, the responsibility for medical bills.

 Step 2: Union Representative

-If you are represented by a union, contact your union steward and union hall as soon as possible.
+Contact your union steward and union hall as soon as possible.
 They will be sure to protect your rights, as well as assist you in obtaining medical help, sickness and health benefits, and legal advice.